n1t5ua5/code-journal/journal.md

 # JANUARY 2024

+# Friday, 01/05/24
+I started another private repo, this time for all the random logical problems I find from places like Leetcode & such.
+It'll be good to have it as a reference to go back to & upload all the past one's into one spot.
+I want to create a new Leetcode problem, it'll be about human verification.

 # Thursday, 01/04/24
 # https://github.com/nitsua5/js30practice/commits/master

 I spent a long time today fixing up my portfolio.
 I took the vanilla JS & stored it in a main.js file to save some space, fixed up some styling too.
 Now I finally feel confident sharing it with others.
-It's hosted on Pair already, but now it's on GitHub too: https://github.com/nitsua5/portfolio.
+It's hosted on Pair already, but now it's on GitHub too: https://github.com/n1t5ua5/portfolio.

 Back at the JavaScript30 challenge, today is all about keeping the position of the nav in place.
 I feel like I've been going into the weeds a little too much on some of my previous entries.
 So today, I'll focus mostly on the topic of something I learned new today as opposed to going thru every line of code.